mrkaleArduinoLib/gbj_appbase/README.md

 <a id="library"></a>

 # gbj\_appbase
 This is an application library, which is used usually as a project library for particular PlatformIO project.
-It provides common core methods for project centric application libraries **with internal timer **and acts as their parent class.
+It provides common core methods for project centric application libraries **with internal timer** and acts as their parent class with following advantages:

-- Library just extends its parent class with virtual methods, that should every derived class implement.
-- Library utilizes error handling from the parent class.
+* It utilizes funcionality from the parent class.
+* The library is reusable for various projects providing basic functionality.
+* Update in library is valid for all involved projects.

+## Fundamental functionality

+* The library specifies (inherits from) the parent application library `gbj_appcore` and extends it with virtual methods for managing internal timers, which every child class should implement.
+* A child class should created an internal timer.
+If it is not needed, use rathe the _gbj_appcore_ library as a parent class.
+* It provides error handling for all derived classes.

 <a id="dependency"></a>

 ## Dependency
-- **gbj\_appcore**: Parent library loaded from the file `gbj_appcore.h`.
+* **gbj\_appcore**: Parent library loaded from the file `gbj_appcore.h`.

 #### Arduino platform
-- **Arduino.h**: Main include file for the Arduino SDK.
+* **Arduino.h**: Main include file for the Arduino SDK.
-- **inttypes.h**: Integer type conversions.
+* **inttypes.h**: Integer type conversions.
 This header file includes the exact-width integer definitions and extends them with additional facilities provided by the implementation.

 #### Espressif ESP8266 platform
-- **Arduino.h**: Main include file for the Arduino platform.
+* **Arduino.h**: Main include file for the Arduino platform.

 #### Espressif ESP32 platform
-- **Arduino.h**: Main include file for the Arduino platform.
+* **Arduino.h**: Main include file for the Arduino platform.

 #### Particle platform
-- **Particle.h**: Includes alternative (C++) data type definitions.
+* **Particle.h**: Includes alternative (C++) data type definitions.

 <a id="constants"></a>

 ## Constants

-- **gbj\_appbase::VERSION**: Name and semantic version of the library.
+* **gbj\_appbase::VERSION**: Name and semantic version of the library.

 Other constants, enumerations, result codes, and error codes are inherited from the parent library.